kanna-7/ecommerce-follow-along/README.md

 ✅ Displayed all address in address selection page.
 ✅ Displayed total price in cart.
 ✅ added place order button at the bottom.

+## **🛠️ Milestone 25: *Worked on order backend and email services*
+✅ Created endpoint for order.
+✅ Implemented mail service from nodemailer.
+✅ Handled address for the delivery.